DJFreer92/Extended-Clipboard-Desktop-App/README.md

 ### User Experience

+- **System Tray Access**: Click the tray icon for instant access to recent clips without opening the main app
+- **Quick Copy**: Click any clip in the tray to copy it instantly and close the tray window
+- **Tray Search**: Real-time search within the tray popup for fast clip retrieval
 - **Multi-column Layout**: Responsive grid that adapts to window size
 - **Date-grouped Display**: Clips organized by date with collapsible sections
 - **One-click Copy**: Click any clip to copy it to your clipboard instantly